 The patents shown in the links above cover all the materials examined formally by Williamson & Walker in their Patent Application U.S. 8,008,014 for the speaker that became known as the ESL 57.
 Where relevant, both the GB and US patents are referred to, assuming that they exist in each jurisdiction.
 Some US patents have no GB equivalent, and vice versa.
 If any reader of this page has knowledge of other interesting and directly related technical papers on this subject I would be glad to hear of these.
 There are, naturally, references to other electrostatic speaker patents, including the well known work of Arthur Janszen in the United States.

-The Patents are arranged below in chronological order by date of grant, not date of application.
-This will settle the confusion in some people's minds as to why the speaker is sometimes referred to as the ESL55 and sometimes as the ESL57.
-These are the years of filing for U.S. Patents 3,008,013 and 3,008,014 respectively.
-The speaker should simply be called the Quad Electrostatic Loudspeaker, as the designers called it.
+The Patents are arranged below in chronological order by date of grant not date of application.
+This will create confusion in some people's minds as to why the speaker is referred to as the ESL 57, as the Williamson and Walker patent was granted on November 7, 1961.
+It is called the ESL 57 because that is when the speaker came onto the general market (Pat.
+Pend.).
+The back plate on the speaker refers to the device as The Quad Electrostatic Loudspeaker (so there).